MP Estate Planning UK

 International Treaties and Agreements

-By understanding and leveraging these exemptions and reliefs, you can significantly reduce the inheritance tax burden on your overseas assets, ensuring that your loved ones receive the maximum benefit from your estate.
+By understanding and leveraging these exemptions, reliefs, and international agreements, you can significantly reduce the IHT burden on your overseas assets and ensure that your loved ones receive the maximum benefit from your estate.

 Strategies to Minimise Inheritance Tax

-To ensure that your loved ones receive the maximum benefit from your estate, it’s essential to explore strategies for minimising inheritance tax.
-Effective planning can significantly reduce the tax burden on your beneficiaries, ensuring they receive the assets you wish to pass on to them.
+To ensure that your loved ones receive the maximum benefit from your estate, it’s essential to explore legitimate strategies for reducing IHT.
+As Mike Pugh says, “Trusts are not just for the rich — they’re for the smart.”
+Effective planning can significantly reduce the tax burden on your beneficiaries, ensuring they keep the assets you’ve worked hard to build.

 Gifting Assets Before Death